 Will people like it?
 It seems like a silly question, but it’s a fairly common feeling I've heard among college leaders.
 The short answer is you never know until you try—focus groups, design thinking brainstorming workshops, and end-user testing are powerful tools to build an impactful solution to even the toughest challenges.
 But every innovation—whether a technology platform or a new administrative process—needs to be tested in the real world before you can know whether the intended audience will accept it, like it, and use it.

 My colleagues across EAB conducted hundreds of student interviews, focus groups, and product testing sessions to inform the development of SSC-Navigate, with overwhelmingly positive reception from students amazed by how much we improved on a traditionally confusing enrollment process.

 We continue to be encouraged by early member results.
 At one community college in California, one-quarter of students invited to sign into Navigate have already done so, and 92% have either planned or registered for courses using the platform—well in advance of the fall registration deadline, and all prompted through email alone.
-Over the next few months, college staff will leverage strategies from our Campus Adoption Toolkit to further promote Navigate and ensure that all students access and benefit from the platform.
+Over the next few months, college staff will leverage strategies from our Navigate Adoption Toolkit to further promote Navigate and ensure that all students access and benefit from the platform.